Box Canyon Crags Rock Climbing

 Description

 This is a series of walls near the Box Canyon drainage off of Long Draw Rd.
 With the main wall sitting above 10,000 feet, this is likely the highest proper crag in the Poudre Canyon and is in a peaceful subalpine setting, so it's as good of a summer area as any in northern Colorado.
 The Daily Bread Wall basically faces due east, so it gets afternoon shade starting around noon, and the whole wall is fully in the shade by 1pm.
 I have climbed in the morning many times here, so it can still be nice even with the sun shining on you, yet still intense at 10k feet.
-The mosquitos can be bad during the peak of summer in July and early August (as with any higher elevation area in the mountains of Colorado), so come prepared for that if visiting during those times.
-The mosquitos disappear by late August or early September, so that's the most pleasant time to visit.
+As with any higher elevation area in the mountains of Colorado in mid summer, there can be mosquitos and flies at times, so come prepared for that if visiting during those times.
+Frequent but often brief afternoon thunderstorms, especially during the monsoon mid-July through August, and a breezy day here and there help a lot to keep the bugs away too.
+The bugs basically disappear by late August or early September, so that is an extremely idyllic time of year to visit akin to many higher elevation climbing areas.

 It might surprise you to see that most routes have lower off carabiners on the anchors.
 Please leave these alone for the use and safety of all climbers who visit these crags.
 Our hope is that everyone has a safe and enjoyable time at these mountain crags.
 Much love and effort was put into developing these routes with the hope that many would find respite from the heat of northern Colorado summers in this special place.